-When employees leave an organization, there are things that need to be wrapped up, materials collected, forms signed and internet access disconnected on the terminating employee.
+When employees leave an organization, some things need to be wrapped up, materials collected, forms signed, and internet access disconnected on the terminating employee.

-An effective way for a Human Resources management system to ensure all termination issues are addressed and followed-up on is to create a termination checklist.
+An effective way for a Human Resources management system to ensure all termination issues are addressed is to create a termination checklist.

 6 Things to Include in an Employee Termination Checklist